 To access the Accounts List, click on Accounts in the Command Centre, then click Accounts List.

-You may also access Accounts List from the menu at the top as shown in the images below:
+You may also access Accounts List from the menu at the top.

 |Equity||Capital, current and retained earnings||3|